Nursing (543)

 543-115 - Nursing Advanced Clinical Practice

-Provides an opportunity for students to integrate concepts from all previous courses in the management of groups of clients facing complex health alterations across the lifespan.
+This advanced clinical course requires the student to integrate concepts from all previous courses in the management of groups of clients facing complex health alterations.
 Students will have the opportunity to further develop critical thinking skills using the nursing process in making clinical decisions.
 Continuity of care through interdisciplinary collaboration is emphasized.
 (Prerequisites: Concurrent enrollment in 543-113 Nursing: Complex Health Alterations 2.
 Health requirements; criminal background check; CPR)

 3 Credit hours